salmanmkc/Azure-Data-Platform/README.md

 # Azure Data Platform/Analytics Platform
 This project is here to... {to do}

 ## Pre-requisites:
-- An Azure Resource Group with Contributor Access
+- An Azure Resource Group with Contributor Access (remember Azure inherits), Owner access is required for managed instance which is optional but discussed in this guide

 # How to set up the project